relativitydev/relativity-trace-documentation/docs/user_documentation.md

 Term definition contains 3 fields:

 -   **Term:** searching string (unique identifier)
 -   **Term Category:** optional group name to organize terms
+-   **Score:** optional field to populate term weight to indicate importance

--   **Relativity highlight color:** specifies highlighting configuration in the Relativity viewer (see [highlighting](#highlighting) section)
+-   **Relativity highlight color:** optional highlighting configuration in the Relativity viewer (see [highlighting](#highlighting) section)

 In addition, you can see and modify Term Categories and Rules associated with